ivanpudin/mini_tasks/README.md

 docker-compose up
 ```

+# How to work

-**Run the docker and do your work**
+Run the docker and do your work

-**Everything can be found at localhost:7000**
+Everything can be found at **localhost:7000**

-then git add, commit, push from a branch that you are working on
+After you are done: git add, commit, push from a branch that you are working on

-after pushing we will merge code online inside github
+# git pull

-## When you start your work be sure to work with up to date code
+When you start, be sure to work with up to date code

 ```
 git config pull.rebase false